dccuchile/wefe/doc/quick_start.rst

 =======================

-The following code will show how to run aquery using one Word Embedding and a particular metric (WEAT).
+The following code shows how to execute a query using a word embedding model and a particular metric (WEAT).
-The common flow to perform a query in WEFE consist in three steps, which will be displayed next to the code:
+The common flow for performing a query in WEFE consists of three steps showed below:

 >>> from wefe.query import Query
 >>> from wefe.word_embedding_model import WordEmbeddingModel